Skip To Content

 We also support those in the Diocese working on Call #6 (Strengthen Indigenous ministry; engage non-Indigenous Anglicans in reconciliation work) and Call #7 (Take, sustain and communicate actions that promote diversity, equity, inclusion and anti-racism).

-Find the Outreach and Advocacy Prayer Cycle on our Prayer Resources page
+Find the 2025-26 Outreach and Advocacy Prayer Cycle on the Prayer Resources page

 What’s new:

-“When an alien resides with you in your land, you shall not oppress the alien.
-The alien who resides with you shall be to you as the citizen among you; you shall love the alien as yourself.” – Leviticus 19:33-34
+“When a foreigner resides with you in your land, you shall not oppress them.
+The foreigner who resides with you shall be to you as the native-born among you; you shall love the foreigner as yourself.”
+Leviticus 19:33-34

 What we do